 Scott shares actionable steps, highlights common pitfalls, and explains why this approach isn’t just for big-ticket enterprise deals.

-What is go-to-network?
+What is a Go-to-Network Strategy?

 Go to Network (GTN) leverages peer-to-peer introductions to build pipeline without the friction of cold outreach.
 As Scott puts it: